almulalic/mysqli-helper-functions/README.md

 ### **EXAMPLE THREE - MYSQLI INSERT ( )**

- This is an example of a mysqli normal INSERT querry :
+ This is an example of a mysqli normal INSERT query :

 ```
 	$sql = "INSERT INTO users (username,email) VALUES (?,?)";